New Precision Livestock Farming technology contributes to animal welfare

 Read more

-Precision Livestock Farming is smart technology that enables individual animals to be monitored more closely on farms that continue to upscale the size of their operations.
 The growing world population implies that the demand for meat and eggs will increase by more than 65% over the next 40 years.
 In order to secure food supplies for more than nine billion people worldwide, the number of pigs and chickens and the scale of farms where they are raised must increase.
 A parallel development is the declining number of farmers.
 This means that each farmer has to care for a growing numbers of animals, while there is an increase in demand from society that the right of animals to individual attention is respected.
 Because of this, precision livestock technologies are of great importance to deal with these challenges.

 from-farm-to-fork.jpg